Cosmological parameter inference with Bayesian statistics: Numerical tools

-The distribution $p(\theta_1|\theta_{2}, ...,\theta_{k})=\frac{p(\theta_1, ..., \theta_k)}{p(\theta_2, ..., \theta_k)}$ is known as the \textit{full conditional distribution of $\theta_1$}.
-This algorithm is a special case of MHA where the proposal is always accepted. \\
+The distribution $p(\theta_1|\theta_{2}, \ldots,\theta_{k})=\frac{p(\theta_1, \ldots, \theta_k)}{p(\theta_2, \ldots, \theta_k)}$ is known as the {full conditional distribution of $\theta_1$}.
+This algorithm is a special case of MHA where the proposal is always accepted.

-\textbf{Metropolis Coupled Markov Chain Monte Carlo ($MC^3$).} It is easy to see that it could be a little problematic if our likelihood has local maxima.
-The $MC^3$ is a modification of the standard MCMC algorithm that consists of running several Markov Chains in parallel to explore the target distribution for different ``temperatures".
-This simplifies the way we sample our parameter space and help us to avoid this local maxima.
-Here we exemplify the basic idea of this algorithm, however if you are interested in a more extensive explanation, or a modification to make the temperature of the chains dynamical, please consult the reference \cite{mcmcmc}.
+\textbf{{Metropolis} Coupled Markov Chain Monte Carlo ($MC^3$):} It is easy to see that it could be a little problematic if our likelihood has local maxima.
+The $MC^3$ is a modification of the standard MCMC algorithm that consists of running several Markov Chains in parallel to explore the target distribution for different temperatures.
+The temperature controls the height of the peaks in the likelihood; this simplifies the way we sample our parameter space and helps us to avoid local maxima.
+If a distribution has a temperature $T<1$, it is said to be tempered.

-We consider a tempering version of the posterior distribution $P(\theta,T|D,H)$
+We consider a tempering version of the posterior distribution $P(\theta,T|D,H)$:

-where $L$ is the likelihood and $P(\theta,H)$ the prior.
-Notice that, for higher $T$, individual peaks of $L$ become flatter, making the distribution easier to sample with a MCMC algorithm.
-Now, we have to run N chains with different temperatures assigned in a ladder $T_1<T_2<...<T_N$, usually taken with a geometrically distributed division, with $T_1=1$.
+where $L$ is the likelihood, and $P(\theta,H)$ the prior.
+Notice that, for higher $T$, individual peaks of $L$ become flatter, making the distribution easier to sample with an MCMC algorithm.
+Now, we have to run N chains with different temperatures assigned in a ladder $T_1<T_2<\ldots<T_N$, usually taken with a geometrically distributed division, with $T_1=1$.
 The coldest chain $T_1$ samples the posterior distribution more accurately and behaves as a typical MCMC.
 Then, we define this chain as the main chain.
 The rest of the chains are running such that they can cross local maximum likelihoods easier and transport this information to our main chain.

 The chains explore independently the landscape for a certain number of generations.
-Then, in a pre-determined interval, the chains are allowed to ``swap" its actual position with a probability
+Then, in a pre-determined interval, the chains are allowed to swap its actual position with~probability

-In this way, if a swap is accepted, chains $i$ and $j$ must exchange their current position in the parameter space, then chain $i$ has to be in position $\theta_j$ and chain $j$ has to move to position $\theta_i$.
+In this way, if a swap is accepted, chains $i$ and $j$ must exchange their current position in the parameter space, and then chain $i$ has to be in position $\theta_j$ and chain $j$ has to move to position $\theta_i$.